Bengal Subah: Textile industry

-Bengal was a centre of the worldwide muslin, jute and silk trades.
+Bengal was a centre of the worldwide muslin, jute, and silk trades.
 During this era, the most important center of jute and cotton production was Bengal, particularly around its capital city of Dhaka, leading to muslin being called "daka" in distant markets such as Central Asia.
-Domestically, much of India depended on Bengali products such as rice, silks and cotton textiles.
-Overseas, Europeans depended on Bengali products such as cotton textiles, silks and opium; Bengal accounted for 40% of Dutch imports from Asia, for example, including more than 50% of textiles and around 80% of silks.
-From Bengal, saltpetre was also shipped to Europe, opium was sold in Indonesia, raw silk was exported to Japan and the Netherlands, and cotton and silk textiles were exported to Europe, Indonesia and Japan.
+Domestically, much of India depended on Bengali products such as rice, silks, and cotton textiles.
+Overseas, Europeans depended on Bengali products such as cotton textiles, silks, and opium; Bengal accounted for 40% of Dutch imports from Asia, for example, including more than 50% of textiles and around 80% of silks.
+From Bengal, saltpetre was also shipped to Europe, opium was sold in Indonesia, raw silk was exported to Japan and the Netherlands, and cotton and silk textiles were exported to Europe, Indonesia, and Japan.
 The jute trade was also a significant factor.

 Shipbuilding industry

 Bengal had a large shipbuilding industry.
 Indrajit Ray estimates shipbuilding output of Bengal during the sixteenth and seventeenth centuries at 223,250 tons annually, compared with 23,061 tons produced in nineteen colonies in North America from 1769 to 1771.
 He also assesses ship repairing as very advanced in Bengal.
+During the 17th century, the shipyards of Chittagong and Sandwip used to build warships for the sultans of the Ottoman Empire.

 An important innovation in shipbuilding was the introduction of a flushed deck design in Bengal rice ships, resulting in hulls that were stronger and less prone to leak than the structurally weak hulls of traditional European ships built with a stepped deck design.
 The British East India Company later duplicated the flushed deck and hull designs of Bengal rice ships in the 1760s, leading to significant improvements in seaworthiness and navigation for European ships during the Industrial Revolution.

 Administrative divisions

 In the revenue settlement by Todar Mal in 1582, Bengal Subah was divided into 24 sarkars (districts), which included 19 sarkars of Bengal proper and 5 sarkars of Orissa.
-In 1607, during the reign of Jahangir Orissa became a separate Subah.
+In 1607, during the reign of Jahangir, Orissa became a separate Subah.
 These 19 sarkars were further divided into 682 parganas.
-In 1658, subsequent to the revenue settlement by Shah Shuja, 15 new sarkars and 361 new parganas were added.
+In 1658, after the revenue settlement by Shah Shuja, 15 new sarkars and 361 new parganas were added.
 In 1722, Murshid Quli Khan divided the whole Subah into 13 chakalahs, which were further divided into 1660 parganas.

 Initially the capital of the Subah was Tanda.
-On 9 November 1595, the foundations of a new capital were laid at Rajmahal by Man Singh I who renamed it Akbarnagar.
-In 1610 the capital was shifted from Rajmahal to Dhaka and it was renamed Jahangirnagar.
+On 7 November 1595, the foundations of a new capital were laid at Rajmahal by Man Singh I, who renamed it Akbarnagar.
+In 1610 the capital was shifted from Rajmahal to Dhaka, and it was renamed Jahangirnagar.
 In 1639, Shah Shuja again shifted the capital to Rajmahal.
 In 1660, Muazzam Khan (Mir Jumla) again shifted the capital to Dhaka.
-In 1703, Murshid Quli Khan, then diwan (prime minister in charge of finance) of Bengal shifted his office from Dhaka to Maqsudabad and later renamed it Murshidabad.
+In 1703, Murshid Quli Khan, then diwan (prime minister in charge of finance) of Bengal, shifted his office from Dhaka to Maqsudabad and later renamed it Murshidabad.

 In 1656, Shah Shuja reorganised the sarkars and added Orissa to the Bengal Subah.

 The sarkars (districts) and the parganas/mahallahs (tehsils) of Bengal Subah were: